Diffusion Beats Autoregressive in Data-Constrained Settings: Method

 \paragraph{Masked Diffusion objective.} For masked diffusion we first sample a masking ratio \(r \sim \mathcal{U}(0,1)\) and construct a corrupted sequence \(\tilde{x}\) by independently replacing each token with \textsc{[MASK]} with probability \(r\).
 Let \(\mathcal{M} = \{\,i : \tilde{x}_i = \textsc{[MASK]}\,\}\) be the set of masked positions.
 The loss is then

+which can be interpreted as an evidence lower bound (ELBO) on the data log-likelihood, and thus the loss provides an upper bound on the true negative log-likelihood.

 Beyond the attention mechanism and input corruption, \emph{all} other variables are held constant.
 We follow the hyperparameter configuration proposed by Muennighoff \etal~\cite{muennighoff2023scaling} for all training runs.
 In particular, we use a dynamic learning rate schedule that adapts to the number of training epochs.
-The only distinctions between AR and diffusion models in our implementation are: \begin{enumerate} \item \textbf{Attention mechanism:} Causal attention for AR; full self-attention for masked diffusion. \item \textbf{Prediction target:} AR models predict the next token; diffusion models predict the masked tokens. \end{enumerate}
+For more detailed information on both model families please refer to related work Section in Appendix \ref{sec:related-work}